wesleychou7/CS50-AI/README.md

 # CS50 AI
-Coding projects from HarvardX's Introduction to Artificial Intelligence with Python.
+My solutions to coding projects from HarvardX's Introduction to Artificial Intelligence with Python.